Navy Supply Corps School: Introduction to Maritime Logistics Planning (LogPlans)

-IEL teaches about logistics in an expeditionary environment.
-This involves studying the joint planning process, the naval logistics chain of command and deployment concerns in a militant environment.
-IEL is a two-week resident course.
-Modules covered include Unified Commands, Naval Logistics, Joint Operational Planning, Advanced Base Logistics, Foreign Humanitarian Assistance, Host Nation Support and an overview of the Navy's Expeditionary commands.
-IEL is learnt through a series of seminars with guest speakers and examined through a final group exercise scenario drawing from knowledge of the seminars.
+Introduction to Maritime Logistics Planning provides students with the knowledge and tools to apply the Navy Planning Process from the perspective of a logistician operating at the Operational Level of War.
+The course emphasizes how to determine requirements, assess capabilities, and allocate resources to deploy, sustain, and logistically support maritime forces across the range of military operations.

 Supply Officer Department Head Course

-The SODHC four-week program is for individuals wanting to become Supply Officer Department Heads afloat.
+The Supply Officer Department Head Course (SODHC) four-week program is for individuals wanting to become Supply Officer Department Heads afloat.
 SODHC teaches five key areas of supply management that is Supply Management, Food Service, Retail Operations, Disbursing Management and Postal Operations.
 Additionally, SODHC students are taught more specific functions including Configuration Management, Hazardous Materials Management and Submarine-specific Supply Functions.
 The aim of SODHC is to make Lieutenants effective and efficient managers that supply officers ought to be.

-A similar course is provided to Senior Supply Corps Officers called the Senior Supply Officer Department Head (SR SODHC) course.
+A similar course is provided to Senior Supply Corps Officers called the Senior Supply Officer Department Head Course (SR SODHC).
 SR SODHC teaches all the same supply management topics and other senior role requirements such as ethics, financial management and inventory.
 This senior role means students must assemble reports such as monthly and annual financial management plans.
 The 8 day SR SODHC program is aimed at reprogramming officers to take charge as Supply Officers in the Department Head.

 Advanced Management Program

-AMP teaches upper and middle management leadership skills in order to help managers create and introduce strategies, supervise groups of people, and utilize managerial competence and experience into policy-level perspective.
+Advanced Management Program (AMP) teaches upper and middle management leadership skills in order to help managers create and introduce strategies, supervise groups of people, and utilize managerial competence and experience into policy-level perspective.
 Students will undertake group discussions and presentations to overcome workplace problems.
 The aim of AMP is to develop managerial abilities and skills such as communication and overcoming workplace problems to become more effective managers.

 International Logistics Executive Advanced Development

-ILEAD is a seven-week course focused on providing relevant logistical and supply chain management information useful from a militaristic perspective.
+International Logistics Executive Advanced Development (ILEAD) is a seven-week course focused on providing relevant logistical and supply chain management information useful from a militaristic perspective.
 This course is catered to senior international officers.
 ILEAD includes a two-week AMP course in order to grant full comprehension of the syllabus.

+International Officer Supply Course

+This is a course for international partners.
+It familiarizes students with the organizational structure of the U.S. government, U.S. Navy, Naval Supply Systems Command (NAVSUP), Defense Logistics Agency (DLA), and their relationship to Foreign Military Sales (FMS) processes.
+It discusses logistics supply chain, defined as identifying, locating, ordering and tracking assets.
+The course also assists international customers in developing a working knowledge of Department of Defense web-based logistics systems and FMS requisitioning procedures and all aspects of the Security Cooperation Information Portal (SCIP).

 Students and Faculty

-The Newport Naval Station has approximately 9500 students annually engaging directly with the school base.
-The NSCS has about 5000 individuals receive training from the school per year.
+The NSCS graduated 1,866 individuals in 2024.